Domino's UK Native Apps

 We knew that this was a piece of functionality which was to be expected by any user and should happen automatically.
 So we designed an MVP solution where if a user decides to switch to a different store we would automatically migrate the basket over as well, with scenarios to review automatic changes to the basket contents if the new store didn't stock certain products.

-One important feature we released was adding Google Pay as an option for Android users, bringing that platform in line with iOS which already had Apple Pay integrated.
+With the increased popularity of OS-specific payment providers, we integrated and released Google Pay as an option for Android users, bringing Android in line with iOS which already had Apple Pay integrated.

 With the announcement of the iPhone X we reviewed the app in-depth to document, fix and release any breaks in layout and general improvements to make it look as best as it can do on these devices.